spellgen/scan/README.md

 If the supplied line can be satisfactorily parsed a copy of it is returned.

 See the test function for how to use.
+Try `go test -v`